SierikovMark/todo-app/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Please follow the existing code style and commit message conventions.

+## Possible improvements
+- Logging on backend side
+- Encryption of JWT token
+- configuration for different environments
+- CI/CD integration
+- Token refresh mechanism
+- UI/UX is a huge area for improvement

 ## License
 This project is licensed under the MIT License.